-American Horror Story: Coven Episode 1 Recap
+American Horror Story: Coven Episode 1 Recap/Review

 Before we jump into this review, here’s quick recaps on the first two seasons of American Horror Story.
 For those who have yet to see them, each season is a stand alone story.
 You can read the third reason’s recaps without having anything spoiled from the previous two!

 American Horror Story: Murder House, is set in 2011.
 An average American family moves into a beautiful house in L.A. only to later find out it’s known as the Murder House.
 Many historically famous murders occur here and its victims continue to reside here.
 Many die, few survive, and everything you don’t want to happen, happens.

 American Horror Story: Asylum takes place in 1964 and 2012.
 A mysterious incident occurs where a young man’s wife disappears and is blamed for her death.
 He is sent to an asylum for the criminally insane.
 There is much going on in this facility including demon possessions, alien encounters, and human experimentation.
 The stories are those of some of the facility’s residents and staff which have practically nothing to do with one another.Too much goes on, some of which makes no sense, but it did have a very good ending.

 Here we are on season three of American Horror Story: Coven.
 This time around we’re entering the world of witchcraft as implied by the the title.
 So far I believe this season is making great headway and quickly recovering from the hot mess that was Asylum.
 Episode one is charmingly called ‘Bitchcraft.”
 It already sounds delightful!